 Like this volcano science experiment?
 Please subscribe via E-mail to stay updated on the latest posts.
 You can also follow me on Facebook, Instagram and Pinterest for more great ideas.
-This post contains affiliate links: As an Amazon Associate I’ll earn a commission, at no additional cost to you.
-This only applies if you click through and make a purchase.
+This post contains affiliate links.
+As an Amazon Associate I’ll earn a commission, at no additional cost to you.
+Furthermore, this only applies if you click through and make a purchase.
 Thank you for your support!

-Drink stirrer or craft stick
+- Drink stirrer or craft stick

-Place a funnel in the opening of the Erlenmeyer flask then add 2-3 tablespoons of baking soda.
+- Place a funnel in the opening of the Erlenmeyer flask then add 2-3 tablespoons of baking soda.

-Next, add a generous amount of glitter.
+- Next, add a generous amount of glitter.

-Place the play dough around the Erlenmeyer flask to make it look like a volcano.
+- Place the play dough around the Erlenmeyer flask to make it look like a volcano.
 Don’t cover up the opening of the flask.

-Add a squirt of dish soap into the Erlenmeyer flask.
+- Add a squirt of dish soap into the Erlenmeyer flask.

-Use a drink stirrer or craft stick to mix the ingredients in the flask.
+- Use a drink stirrer or craft stick to mix the ingredients in the flask.

-Pour a small amount of vinegar into the Erlenmeyer flask and watch the volcano erupt.
+- Pour a small amount of vinegar into the Erlenmeyer flask and watch the volcano erupt.
 Keep adding vinegar until the volcano no longer erupts.

 *Disclaimer: Adult supervision is required for this experiment.*